-Hi there, I’m Carla and I am the Office Aministrator here at Nurture@Home.
-I’m a mum of three gorgeous children, (two boys and a girl).
-After many years working in the Kindergarten Association as an administrator, I saw the benefits for children of at home care and am a believer in all that it offers!
+Carla is our Office Administrator at Nurture@Home, more like office extraordinaire as she is amazing.
+Carla is a mum of three gorgeous children, (two boys (twins) and a girl).
+After many years working in the Kindergarten Association as an administrator, Carla saw the benefits for children of homebased education and care and is a strong believer in all that it offers!

 Carla’s role entails anything to do with the database, attendance records and child enrollments.
 We are also blessed to have Carla using her creative flair to support our team!

 Mandy, one of our fabulous Visiting Teachers is a fully registered teacher holding a Diploma of Teaching (Early Childhood Education), and as a Mum herself, is passionate about homebased child care.
 Mandy supports and mentors our Educators; is involved in the planning of our curriculum, excursions & outings and is passionate about strengthening relationships in our local community.
 Mandy is also a Community Kaiawhina for Plunket and recognises that through homebased care children get to enjoy a social environment but still explore and interact with their world at an unhurried pace.

 Chloe feels very fortunate to have joined the Nurture@Home Leadership Team as a Visiting Teacher.
 She is a fully registered teacher holding a Christchurch College of Education Bachelor of Teaching and Learning (Early Childhood).
 Chloe has been working in Early Childhood for ten years, both in management and teaching roles and has a strong passion towards creating relationship-based care and learning.